-There are specific trigger situations or emotions that push a person to drink.
+There are specific trigger situations or emotions that push a person to drink or to turn to binge drinking.
 Most often, these triggers are negative and uncomfortable emotions from stressful or sad events.
-Once you have recognized these triggers, plan ways of handling it in a positive manner aside from drinking.
-Getting a walk in the park or playing with your pet can be some of the alternatives.
+Once you have recognized these triggers, plan ways of handling them positively instead of turning to binge drinking.
+Getting a walk in the park or playing with your pet can be some of the alternatives to alcohol drinking.

 If You Must Drink, Slow Down

 If you want to reduce your alcohol consumption, enjoying sober drinks between shots and consuming food in-between can be beneficial.
 Try to limit yourself to one alcoholic drink per hour to avoid binge drinking.
 Not drinking the same amount of excessive alcohol can greatly help.
 Remember that slowing down from binge drinking has been shown to yield positive results over time.